-The staff of the MHGS Office of Student Financial Services is committed to the highest standards of professional conduct.
+The staff of The Seattle School Office of Student Financial Services is committed to the highest standards of professional conduct.
 We are members of the National Association of Student Financial Aid Administrators and follow their code of conduct.
 We invite you to contact us if you have any questions.